Gaines, Ernest J.: 1933 - 2019

 The novel portrays the harrowing experiences of a child soldier in a fictional African country, highlighting the brutal realities of war and displacement.

-- Both novels grapple deeply with human dignity, systemic violence, and the search for identity in dehumanizing circumstances.
-They are meditations on dignity in the face of brutality, the transformation of the self through suffering, and the power of human connection to resist dehumanization. - Orwell, George: Nineteen Eighty-Four, 1949, ~320pp
+- Both novels explore themes of human dignity, systemic violence, and the search for identity in dehumanizing circumstances.
+They offer meditations on dignity in the face of brutality, the transformation of the self through suffering, and the power of human connection to resist dehumanization. - Orwell, George: Nineteen Eighty-Four, 1949, ~320pp

-A classic dystopian novel that dives into the horrors of surveillance, propaganda, and the suppression of truth—an extreme form of state-led injustice.
+A classic dystopian novel that explores the horrors of surveillance, propaganda, and the suppression of truth—an extreme form of state-controlled injustice.

-- Both works share key thematic alignments around oppression, identity, resistance, and the struggle for humanity in dehumanizing systems.
+- Both works share key thematic connections around oppression, identity, resistance, and the struggle for humanity in dehumanizing systems.
 They also suggest that resistance can occur in deeply personal, even quiet ways.
-The alignment between the two lies in how they both confront the cost of maintaining one's identity and dignity in the face of dehumanizing power. - Priestley, J.B.: An Inspector Calls, 1945, ~70pp
+The connection between the two lies in how they both confront the cost of maintaining one's identity and dignity in the face of dehumanizing power. - Priestley, J.B.: An Inspector Calls, 1945, ~70pp

 A play that critiques social class divisions and collective responsibility, as a mysterious inspector interrogates a family about their involvement in a young woman's death.

-- Both works align in powerful ways through their exploration of social responsibility, injustice, and the possibility of redemption and growth.
-They challenge readers to examine the impact of social hierarchies, recognize moral responsibility, and value the humanity of those whom society marginalizes.
+- Both works align in powerful ways through their shared exploration of social responsibility, injustice, and the possibility of redemption and growth.
+They challenge readers to examine the impact of social hierarchies, recognize moral responsibility, and value the humanity of those marginalized by society.
 Each presents injustice not just as a backdrop, but as an active force that individuals must confront — and possibly change — through awareness and action. - Proulx, Annie: The Shipping News, 1993, ~330pp

 While primarily about personal transformation, this novel touches on themes of isolation and the human condition in the face of adversity.